rydmike/flex_color_scheme/README.md

 import 'package:flex_color_scheme/flex_color_scheme.dart';
 ```

-You can now start using `FlexColorScheme` V4 based themes in your application.
+You can now start using `FlexColorScheme` V4 based color schemes and theming
+in your application.

 The easiest way to do so is to use one of the 36 built-in color schemes.
 The schemes have enums that you can use to refer to them.

 Please see the default example for a thorough, but quick guide on how to use
 **all** the properties in FlexColorScheme.

-To try it on your own, create a default Flutter counter app, add the
+To try it on your own, create a
-FlexColorScheme import and modify 1 line of code and add two lines as shown
+default Flutter counter app, add the FlexColorScheme import and modify 1
+line of code and add two lines as shown below.
-below.

-Here we use **"Oh Mandy red"** scheme that is represented by `enum`
+Here we use the  **"Oh Mandy red"** color scheme that is represented by `enum`
 value `FlexScheme.mandyRed`.
 We set the `MaterialApp.themeMode` to
 `ThemeMode.system`, so that the device can control if the app uses its light
-or dark theme mode, based on the device theme system setting.
+or dark theme mode, based on the device theme system setting, you can toggle
+theme mode by changing theme mode on the device.

-Assign `FlexThemeData.light` to the app's `theme`, which is the application's light
+Assign `FlexThemeData.light` to the app's `theme`, which is the application's
-theme definition property and `FlexThemeData.dark` to `darkTheme`.
+light theme definition property, and `FlexThemeData.dark` to `darkTheme`.
 For both `FlexThemeData` dark and light we set the `scheme` property to
-`FlexScheme.mandyRed` to use the "Oh Mandy red" scheme colors and get matching
+`FlexScheme.mandyRed` to use the "Oh Mandy red" predefined scheme colors and
-light and dark themes based on its color definitions.
+get matching light and dark themes based on the scheme's color definitions.

 The three line modified `MaterialApp` of the Flutter default counter app
 becomes: